 — Michelle Minnaar, The Greedy Gourmet

-Stratford-upon-Avon is very close to London and the drive is around 2.5 hours, making it an excellent stop on the London to Edinburgh drive.
+Stratford-upon-Avon is very close to London and the drive is around 2.5 hours, making it an excellent stop on your drive.

-Obviously Shakespeare is at the centre of everything in Stratford-upon-Avon.
+Obviously, Shakespeare is at the centre of everything in Stratford-upon-Avon.
 So take a moment to visit Shakespeare’s birthplace, his mother Mary Arden’s farm, and the iconic Anne Hathaway’s Cottage.
-You can buy tickets in advance here.

 The town itself is very walkable and you can see some fascinating and truly historic architecture from Tudor to Jacobean and Victorian homes.